Get $10,000.00 in FREE Google advertising – each and every month – for qualified 501(c)3 nonprofits.

 What is Google Ad Grants?

 Since the program began in 2003, Google has supported non-profits worldwide with more than $2 billion in advertising.
+Currently, about 35, 000 nonprofits are using Google Ad Grants.

 How Do I Use Google Ad Grants?